Skip to navigation Skip to content

 9

-• Use Fast Note - select Auto Text > Students, ABSTUDY & Apprentices > Update > Allowable Time Assessment, or
+Use Fast Note - select Auto Text, use Students, ABSTUDY & Apprentices > Update > Allowable Time Assessment.

-• Select the Display on Access (DOA) DOC button, if not already ticked.
-This automatically populates the DOA DOC field with the correct reason of 'SCC', which does not require an expiration date.
-See Creating, reviewing and deleting documents (including Fast Notes and DOA DOCs)
+Select the Display on Access (DOA) DOC button, if not preselected.
+This automatically populates the DOA reason field with the correct reason of SCC, which does not require an expiration date to be coded.
+See Creating, reviewing and deleting documents (including Fast Notes and DOA DOCs).

-• a summary of the student's previous study, semester by semester (including all other levels of study if this is available - although it will not be counted in this assessment it may be useful if the customer applies for another course under another payment)
+• a summary of previous study, semester by semester (including all other levels of study if this is available - while not be counted in this assessment it may be useful if the customer applies for another course under another payment)

 • details of any study that has been disregarded and the reasons for disregarding the study

-• the total of the previous study, and
+• the total amount of previous study, and

-• the period of payability (if any) that still remains
+• the period of payability that still remains

 Procedure ends here.

-Rejecting Youth Allowance student claims Allowable Time Limit Reached
+Rejecting Youth Allowance (YA) student claims Allowable Time Reached

-Table 2: this table outlines the process to reject a Youth Allowance Student claim when the student has reached their allowable time limit.
+Table 2: this table outlines the process to reject a YA (student) claim when the student has reached their allowable time.
+For Service Officers trained in student claims only.

 Step